 Pulse and soybean farmers are an important part of Manitoba’s agricultural economy.
 Presently there are over 3,800 pulse and soybean farmers in Manitoba.
+Canada is the world’s largest exporter and one of the world’s largest producers of pulses and Manitoba pulse crops play a huge part in that role.
 Manitoba is one of the largest producer of dry beans in Canada.
-Canada is the world’s largest exporter and one of the world’s largest producers of pulses and Manitoba pulse crops play a huge part in that role.
-In 2014, Manitoba’s soybean crop was valued at $432 million, our edible bean crop was valued at $82 million, and our pea crop was valued at $11.3 million.
-Most Canadian soybeans are destined for US, most edible beans are exported to Angola, US, UK and Mexico, and most peas are sent to China, Brazil, India and Venezuela.
+Most Canadian soybeans are destined for the United States, most edible beans are exported to Angola, United States, United Kingdom and Mexico, and most peas are sent to China, Brazil, India and Venezuela.

 Dry beans are a warm season crop that have no frost tolerance.
 Best yields of dry bean usually arise from seeding later than other pulse crops, when frost risk is low and the soil temperature at seeding depth has reached a minimum of 12°C.

-Soybeans are a long-season crop and require a warm growing season with an extended fall to reach maturity.
+Soybeans are a long-season crop and require a warm growing season to reach maturity.
 To obtain best yields and high quality, seeding should take place in early spring, before June.
-Soybeans can tolerate moisture better than most other crops.
+Soybeans can tolerate excess sol moisture better than most other crops.

 Lentils, peas and chickpeas prefer dry soil and weather conditions, and are generally planted in brown soil zones, where water can drain quickly.
 Dry beans and soybeans grow best in black soil zones, although dry beans will do better on land that drains quickly, as their moisture tolerance is not as high as soybeans.
 Pulse crops are harvested low to the ground so land without stones is strongly preferred, though rolling can alleviate problems with stones.

-In Manitoba, peas, lentils and chickpeas are grown in the western part of the province.
+In Manitoba, peas and lentils are grown in the western part of the province.
 Dry bean acres are focused around south central Manitoba, namely Portage la Prairie, Carman, Morden, Winkler and Altona.
-Manitoba soybeans were first produced in the Red River Valley, but in recent years production has expanded to areas north and east of Winnipeg, west to Brandon and north to Dauphin.
+Manitoba soybeans were first cropped in the Red River Valley, but production has expanded to areas north and east of Winnipeg, west to Brandon and north to Dauphin.

 |Peas||Lentils||Soybeans||Fababean||Dry Edible Beans|